 Diana has a strong understanding of and interest in the application of technology to the litigation process.
 She has extensive experience in conducting complex discovery and counseling clients about electronic discovery and information governance issues.
 Diana led discovery efforts in the September 11th, American Airlines Flight 587 and Colgan Flight 3407 multi-district litigations and participated in the development of computer assisted document review tools.

 Diana is consistently recognized by Who’s Who Legal: Transport – Aviation Contentious.
-She is highly recommended for her work by The Legal 500 when Condon & Forsyth was selected as one of the top aviation law firms for 2014.
+She is highly recommended for her work by The Legal 500 U.S., Transport: Aviation and Air Travel – Litigation and recognized in 2020 as a Key Lawyer.
 She has served on the International Aviation Women’s Association Board of Directors and Advisory Board since 2009.

 Newsletters and Bulletins